AppleGamer22/applegamer22.github.io/content/posts/hugo_cache/index.md

 I think I explored this possibility last because Hugo abstract its caching mechanism so well.
 Regardless, here is my reasoning as to how the caching discrepancy occurred:

 1. With each change, Hugo only updated the changed pages and using the cache for the rest of the pages, thus keeping the build times snappy.
 1. The CI workflow that builds and deploys the website after every commit pushed into the `master` branch has its own Hugo cache that closely follows the local one on my machine.
-As long as the CI cache as maintained, the build times should roughly match between the local and CI environments.
+As long as the CI cache is maintained, the build times should roughly match between the local and CI environments.
 1. Due to an older Hugo update and [GitHub's cache expiry policy](#github-actions-caching-policy), the local and CI caches diverted out of sync, with the local cache remaining and the CI cache no longer available.
 1. With the CI cache expired, building the website in the current and more resource heavy form proved to take more than the default timeout[^1] of 30 seconds.